What is Histology Lab?

 Breakdown of details for each step of histology from the above list:

 Receiving a histology specimen is the first step.
 A histologist or pathologist assistant will remove the sample from its shipping/transport container.
 The container may be a box, bag or cooler.
 If the specimen is frozen, it should be placed in a -20 or -80 freeze ASAP.
-Any written information that is included with the specimen should be reviewed to ensure the specimen and information are correct and matching.
+Any written information that is included with the specimen should be reviewed to make sure the specimen and information are correct and matching.

 Accessioning a specimen is the second step.
-A histologist or pathologist assistant will review the actual specimen and note the dimensions, shape, color and any details that the specimen may have.
-This step is repeated during the grossing step to note any cutting done by the histologist or pathologist assistant and also to note what is being submitted for processing or freezing.
+A histologist or pathologist assistant will check the actual specimen and note the dimensions, shape, color and any details that the specimen may have.
+This step is repeated during the grossing step to note any cutting done by the histologist or pathologist assistant and to note what is being submitted for processing or freezing.

 Grossing is the step that gets the specimen grossly cut for histology.
 Cassettes come in different sizes, so the correct cassette size is chosen during this step as well.
 A common size cassette is better if possible, but some times it will not be big enough for samples such as eyeballs or turtle eggs.
-Specimens that should not just be cut in order to fit into a cassette!
-For specimens that will have a surgical margin to examine, these margins are often split up into different cassettes.
+Specimens that should not just be cut to fit into a cassette!
+For specimens that will have a surgical margin to check, these margins are often split up into different cassettes.
 The surgeon will often mark the sides of the specimen and each marked side can be examined by a pathologist.

 Processing the specimen is usually done one of three ways: